 top of page

-The linkage between knowing and worshipping is important, because we want to know who we worship and that our object of worship is worthy of worship.
+Reading gives us the knowledge to know and worship Jesus.
+We want to know who we worship and that our object of worship is worthy of worship.

-Do you know who wants worship even more than Jesus?
-The devil!!
+Do you know who wants worship even more than Jesus*?
+(4BC-30AD) The devil*.

 Again, the devil taketh him up into an exceeding high mountain, and sheweth him all the kingdoms of the world, and the glory of them;